tim0git/react-kata/README.md

 C	            20
 D	            15

-//prices are shown in £1.30 format.
+[x]prices are shown in £1.30 format.

-//checkout accepts items in any order.
+[x]checkout accepts items in any order.

-//checkout must display the total count of each item.
+[x]checkout must display the total count of each item.

-//pricing rules must be able to be passed in before each transaction.
+[x]pricing rules must be able to be passed in before each transaction.

 //GUI for inputting items.

-//Must display a **Running Total in the basket
+[x]Must display a **Running Total in the basket

 **User Stories**

 *MVP_*

-As a user i should be able to input pricing rules before each transaction.
+[x]As a user i should be able to input pricing rules before each transaction.

-As a user i should be able to see a list of items that are for sale.
+[x]As a user i should be able to see a list of items that are for sale.

-As a user i should be able to add items to my basket in any order.
+[x]As a user i should be able to add items to my basket in any order.

-As a user i should be able to place those items into a basket with a simple UI.
+[x]As a user i should be able to place those items into a basket with a simple UI.

-As a user i should be able to see a running total in basket at all times.
+[x]As a user i should be able to see a running total in basket at all times.

-As a user i should be able to see the advertised offers so i can make informed
+[x]As a user i should be able to see the advertised offers so i can make informed
 decisions when making my purchases.

 **Additional Functionality_**